 A Bad Score is Permanent

 If you have bad credit, it can hurt you in many ways, but it’s not permanent.
+You might ask why should I check my credit score?
 Your score is simply a view of what your credit looks like at a particular moment in time.
 It is a dynamic number that continually changes based on the things that you do.
 If you start making better financial choices, you will improve your score substantially over time.
 This should offer hope to those who have poor credit scores based on the poor decisions that they’ve made in the past.

 It’s the Sole Determinant of Credit